PECOS-packages/PECOS/docs/user-guide/gates.md

 PECOS supports two categories of quantum gates:

 - **Clifford Gates**: Gates that map Pauli operators to Pauli operators.
-These can be efficiently simulated using stabilizer simulators like `SparseSim`.
+These can be efficiently simulated using stabilizer simulators like `SparseStab`.
 - **Non-Clifford Gates**: Rotation gates and other operations that require state vector simulation.

 ## Quick Reference